LeaVerou/lea.verou.me/blog/2024/css-conditionals-now/index.md

 Once `abs()` ships this will be even simpler (the inner `max()` is basically getting the absolute value of `N - var(--foo)`)

 Ana Tudor also wrote about this in 2018, in this very visual article: [DRY Switching with CSS Variables](https://css-tricks.com/dry-switching-with-css-variables-the-difference-of-one-declaration/).
+Pretty sure she was also using boolean algebra on these too (multiplication = AND, addition = OR), but I couldn’t find the exact post.

 ### 2. Toggles (Space Toggle, Cyclic Toggles) { #toggles }